 - Go for small rather than large prints.

 - Watch your proportion.
 Make sure you don’t cut your body in half when wearing separates.

 - Try using belts to get your portions right.
 You can learn more on wearing the right belts for your body shape at the link.

 Are you petite?
 Don’t forget that you are not just petite, but also have a body shape type.
 For looking your best, always take your horizontal and vertical body shape in mind.
-Read this ultimate guide on what to wear when you are petite with further tips.
+Read how to save money on clothes as a petite.

 Photos: G. Kramm